If you’re reading this, it means that you understand how important branding is to the success and long-term viability of, really, any business.

 I want to break the trend of pricing obscurity by being as transparent and straightforward as possible.
 So, here is what I charge currently (and what I have charged for real projects in the past):

 Over the past four years of being in business, I have developed a highly efficient process for branding pre-launch and early-stage companies.
-It’s a very fast-paced process that takes four weeks from start to finish.
-The investment is $8k and you get everything you need to launch your brand.
+It’s a very fast-paced engagement that takes two weeks from start to finish, and at the end you get everything you need to launch your brand.
+The investment is $8K for the standard version, and $12K if you also need a custom marketing website.

 When it comes to rebranding established businesses, it’s harder to set a fixed price.
-Every client has different needs, but in general I typically charge between $10k up to $35k for the works: in-depth brand strategy, naming, brand messaging, visual identity, and a solid website.
+Every client has different needs, but in general I typically charge between $25K up to $40K for the works: in-depth brand strategy, naming, brand messaging, visual identity, social media templates, print and digital collateral suites, and an extensive website.

 To be even more transparent with you, here is what I charged for my five most recent client projects—and what the scope of work included for each of them: